pycanis/lofextra/README.md

 #### Recurring transactions

 Saves you time so that you don't have to input transactions that happen on regular basis.

+#### Progressive Web App

+Ability to make the web version feel like a native app

+#### Mobile version

+Even though the app can be used on the web, it's more likely a mobile app by nature.
+I've chosen web as the first platform because I'm more familiar with it.

 #### Budgeting